BetterThanTomorrow/calva/docs/site/customizing.md

+---
+title: Customizing Calva
+description: Calva comes with batteries included and preconfigured, and if you don't like the defaults, you can customize
+---

 # Customizing Calva

 Don't like the defaults?
 On this page we can collect some of the customizations that people have done, and maybe write a thing or two about it some day.